taher435/taher435.github.io/_posts/2011-11-12-getting-file-name-from-full-file-path-in-sql-server-udf.md

 ---
 layout: post
 title: Getting file name from full file path in SQL Server - UDF
+excerpt: SQL function that gives a filename when given a full filepath.
+Quite handy when dealing with file path manipulation.
 date: 2011-11-12 00:48:07.000000000 +08:00
 type: post
 published: true